V-Sekai/manuals/features/tempate_hands_on_learning.md

 For hands-on learning, identify a good use case that is relevant to virtual worlds and doesn't take too long to complete.

-## What is OMIGroup?

-Open Metaverse Interoperability Group

-We bolster the metaverse as an open and interoperable resource for anyone, inspired by the collaborative efforts of the community.

 #### Example: [Activity Name]

 - **What are we learning?** [Learning topic]